rav975/projects/README.md

-# projects
+# Projects
-collection of personal and course projects
+Collection of personal and course projects

 MIPS Disassembler:
 - takes a set of 32-bit MIPS instrusctions and disassembles it into the corresponding